xfthhxk/jsk/README.md

   - job: Something to execute
   - workflow: A directed graph of jobs which can be composed with other workflows.
   - conductor: Central server managing jobs/workflows triggering
-  - agent: Separate process likely on another machine than the conductor which actually runs jobs.
+  - agent: Separate process which actually runs the job.
+Likely on another machine than the conductor.

 ## Usage